 The European Central Bank is BayernLB's primary supervisor.

-The OCC supervises BayernLB New York Branch.
+The Office of the Comptroller of the Currency (OCC) supervises BayernLB New York Branch.
 Additionally, BayernLB is supervised as a Foreign Banking Organization by the Board of Governors of the Federal Reserve System.

 h.
 Identities of Principal Officers